Frequently Asked Questions

 - You do not own any share of Stock A and you intend to short sell 1,000 shares of Stock A. You have to submit a sell order of 1,000 shares by marking the “Short Sell” checkbox or click on the “Short Sell” button.

-- You owned 2,000 shares of Stock A and you intend to short sell another 1,000 shares of Stock A. You have to submit a normal sell order of 2,000 shares, and separately submit another sell order of 1,000 shares by marking the “Short Sell” checkbox or click on the “Short Sell” button.
+- You owned 2,000 shares of Stock A and you intend to short sell another 1,000 shares of Stock A. You have to submit a normal sell order of 2,000 shares, and separately submit another sell order of 1,000 shares by clicking on the “Short” on POEMS web 2.0 or “Short Sell” button on POEMS Mobile.

 Before placing a short sell trade: